library(tidyverse)

 )

-We then join all factors together into one data frame and construct again a suitable table to run tests for evaluating our replication.
+We then join all factors together into one dataframe and construct again a suitable table to run tests for evaluating our replication.

 <- factors_size |>